MailStore Web Access Integration in Outlook Web App

 To offer users of Outlook Web App (formerly known as Outlook Web Access) the best possible integration of MailStore Web Access, you have the possibility to add a MailStore Web Access button side-by-side to the Email, Calendar, Contacts, etc. buttons.
 If a user clicks on the MailStore Web Access button, it opens inside a new browser window.

 Please note: The following instructions refer to Exchange Server 2007 and 2010 only.
-In Exchange Server 2013 the mechanism to customize Outlook Web App has been abandoned by Microsoft in favor of Apps for Office.
-But due to restrictions imposed on Mail Apps it is not possible to integrate MailStore Web Access in Outlook Web App 2013.
+In Exchange Server 2013 and later the mechanism to customize Outlook Web App has been abandoned by Microsoft in favor of Apps for Office.
+But due to restrictions imposed on Mail Apps it is not possible to integrate MailStore Web Access in Outlook Web App 2013 and later.

 To add the MailStore Web Access button to your Outlook Web App, follow these steps: